August 3 - September 18, 2022Buy Tickets Read More

 David’s introduction to TimeLine was being cast in its third production, GASLIGHT.
 He was greatly appreciative of the professionalism and attention to detail exhibited by this (at the time) scrappy little company.
-David became a TimeLine Company Member in 2003, and has appeared in a number of TimeLine Theatre productions, most recently OSLO, BOY, THE APPLE FAMILY PLAYS, and BLOOD AND GIFTS.
+David became a TimeLine Company Member in 2003, and has appeared in a number of TimeLine Theatre productions, most recently CAMPAIGNS, INC., OSLO, BOY, THE APPLE FAMILY PLAYS, and BLOOD AND GIFTS.
 His other TimeLine credits include MY KIND OF TOWN, A WALK IN THE WOODS, NOT ENOUGH AIR; TRUMBO; WIDOWERS’ HOUSES; HARMLESS; THE GENERAL FROM AMERICA; A MAN FOR ALL SEASONS; PRAVDA; THE LION IN WINTER; HANNAH AND MARTIN, for which he received an After Dark Award; AWAKE AND SING! and THE CRUCIBLE, for which he received a Joseph Jefferson Citation nomination and an After Dark Award; HALCYON DAYS; GASLIGHT and NOT ABOUT NIGHTINGALES, for which he received a Non-Equity Jeff Award for Supporting Actor.

 He is inspired by the way in which TimeLine’s mission so clearly drives the dialogue with our audiences.